 Positive approach to discipline as largely supported by Musaazi (1986) and WOLWA (1987) is a desirable thing, a means to and end.
-There should be faith in the desire and ability of students to do the right and socially acceptable thing.
-This is why students should be initiators of discipline.
+There should be faith in the desire and ability of Pupils to do the right and socially acceptable thing.
+This is why Pupils should be initiators of discipline.
 They should participate in creating a good learning environment.
 The desired results will be their own making and not those impose onto them from above.
 This participatory democracy in decision-making creates trust, builds self - confidence and improves corals, consequently this improves academic performance.

-2.3 STATEMENT OF HYPOTHESES:
+2.3 Statement of hypotheses: